sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-online-app/cp-mobile-dev-kit-online-app.md

 [ACCORDION-END]

 [ACCORDION-BEGIN [Step 5: ](Run the app in MDK client)]

+>Below steps & screenshots were captured with iOS device.
+You will have similar on-boarding experience with Android as well.

 The MDK client receives deployed metadata definitions as a bundle.